SCLeoX/RogueTower-RefundUpgrades/README.md

 3. Download this mod and extract RefundUpgrades.dll into `<Rogue Tower installation location>/BepInEx/plugins`.
 4. Enjoy

 Alternatively, you might be able to install this mod with [Thunderstore Mod Manager](https://thunderstore.io/).
-I have no tested it.
+I have not tested it.
 Let me know if it doesn't work.